 Under GAAP, each grant was treated as a single arrangement and compensation expense was determined at the time of grant and amortized over the three year vesting period on a straight-line basis.
 IFRS requires a separate calculation of stock-based compensation expense for awards that vest in installments.
 Under IFRS, stock-based compensation expense differs from GAAP based on the changing fair values used for each installment and the timing of recognizing stock-based compensation expense.
 Generally this results in accelerated expense recognition under IFRS.
-On the Transition Date, we recognized additional compensation expense of \$94 which increased our deficit with a corresponding offset to contributed surplus.
-Total equity was not affected.
-Under IFRS as compared to GAAP, stock-based compensation expense for the year ended September 30, 2011 decreased by \$172 to \$539 (three months ended June 30, 2011; decreased by \$53).
+On the Transition Date, the Company recognized additional compensation expense of \$177 which increased the deficit with a corresponding offset to contributed surplus.
+Under IFRS as compared to GAAP, stock-based compensation expense for the year ended September 30, 2011 decreased by \$172 to \$539.